Keyboard shortcuts

 The game is loosely based on the game of Quoridor but it deviates enough from it to call it a unique game by itself which is why I gave it a different name.
 The game is what the name suggests: You need to find your way through corridors to reach your goal and win the game.
 It is classified as a turn-based strategy game.

-The documentation has been set up in four main sections (see left bar):
+The documentation has been set up in five main sections (see left bar):

-- For Contributors.
-Here you find the rules of engagements if you want to contribute to this project.
+• For Contributors.
+How to contribute to this project.

 Installation

-The CLI client is available for Linux, MacOS and Windows.
+Only the CLI client needs installation.
+It is available for Linux, MacOS, and Windows.

 Linux